The ALPINE-CRISTAL-JWST Survey: Gas-phase abundance gradients of main sequence star-forming galaxies and their kinematics at $4 < z < 6$: Samples

-For a detailed description of the samples, we refer the reader to the survey papers: \citet{HerreraCamus2025} for the original ALMA-CRISTAL sample and \citet{Faisst2026} for the NIRSpec/IFU data and data reduction \citep{Fujimoto2025}.

-In brief, ALMA-CRISTAL \citep{HerreraCamus2025} is a high-resolution follow-up of a subset of galaxies from the ALMA-ALPINE survey \citep{Bethermin2020,LeFevre2020,Faisst2020}, with stellar masses $\log(M_\star/{\rm M_\odot}) \geqslant 9.5$ and sSFRs within a factor of 3 of the main sequence, with higher angular resolution, resolving the galaxies at $\sim1$kpc scale.\footnote{The ALMA data of VC-7875 and CRISTAL-24 (DEIMOS\_COSMOS\_873756) also come from two other ALMA observations (ALMA project 2019.1.00226.S, 2022.1.01118.S, PIs: E. Ibar, M. B\'ethermin).} Both programmes carried out ALMA observations in Band 7, targeting \cii\,158\micron\ and the dust continuum emission of MS SFGs at \zcristal.
+For a detailed description of the samples, we refer the reader to the survey papers: \citet{HerreraCamus2025} for the original ALMA-CRISTAL sample and \citet{Faisst2026} for the NIRSpec/IFU data and data reduction in \citet{Fujimoto2025}.
+In brief, ALMA-CRISTAL \citep{HerreraCamus2025} is a high-resolution follow-up of a subset of galaxies from the ALMA-ALPINE survey \citep{Bethermin2020,LeFevre2020,Faisst2020}, with stellar masses $\log(M_\star/{\rm M_\odot})$\,$\geqslant$\,$9.5$ and sSFRs within a factor of three of the MS, with higher angular resolution, resolving the galaxies at $\sim$\,$1$\,kpc scale.\footnote{The ALMA data of VC-7875 and CRISTAL-24 (DEIMOS\_COSMOS\_873756) also come from two other ALMA observations (ALMA project 2019.1.00226.S, 2022.1.01118.S, PIs: E. Ibar, M. B\'ethermin).} Both programmes carried out ALMA observations in Band 7, targeting the \cii\ and dust continuum emission of MS SFGs at \zcristal.
 The \acj\ survey is a NIRSpec IFU follow-up of 18 galaxies from the two ALMA large programmes.